 A long time ago, on the island of Mangaia (now the Cook Islands), Chief Uenuku had 71 sons.
 His youngest, Paikea, was his favorite.
 Paikea’s older brothers were very jealous of the bond that he had with their father.
 So, they plotted to drown him when they all went fishing.
-Paikea overheard their plotting and when they were all out at sea, Paikea purposefully capsized the canoe and his vindictive brothers all drowned.
+Paikea overheard their plotting and when they were all out at sea, Paikea purposefully capsized the canoe and his vindictive brothers all drowned.5

 However, Paikea was unable to turn the canoe back upright.
 So, he clung to it thinking that he might drown too.
 Then a friendly whale named Tohorā came and swam under Paikea.
 He let Paikea sit on his back.

 Tohorā the whale swam with Paikea all the way to New Zealand.
 When the whale reached shallow waters, Paikea slid off his back and walked to shore.
-Finding the island beautiful, he settled there.
-Today Paikea is known as the whale rider.
+Finding the island beautiful, he settled there.6 Today Paikea is known as the whale rider.

 Whale Symbolism in Hawaii

 For the Native Hawaiians, the whale is seen as the god of the ocean, Kanaloa, in animal form.
 The Hawaiians also view whales as guides and helpers just as they do sharks and dolphins.
 In addition, they believe the whale is connected not only to the physical world but also the divine.
-In fact, if a whale’s body washes up on shore, the area is considered sacred ground that should be guarded by alii, who are chiefs, and kahuna, who are shamans.
+In fact, if a whale’s body washes up on shore, the area is considered sacred ground that you should be guarded by alii, who are chiefs, and kahuna, who are shamans.7

 Whale Meaning in Vietnam

-In Vietnam, the whale is viewed as a sacred being and a protector, particularly of fisherman.
-The Vietnamese call the whale Cá Ông, with means Lord Fish or God of Fish.
+In Vietnam, the whale is viewed as a sacred being and a protector, particularly of fishermen.
+The Vietnamese call the whale Cá Ông, which means Lord Fish or God of Fish.
 In Vietnam, there are a number of temples that are dedicated to whales.
 In addition, if the Vietnamese find a dead whale on shore, they will provide an elaborate funeral for the whale.
 Then after a while, they will place the whale’s bones in a temple.

 One such temple was built in the 18th century.
-It’s located in Phan Viet and is called is Van Thuy Thu.
-The temple has the bones of at least 100 whales that were collected over the last two centuries.
-Needless to say, the Vietnamese do not hunt whales.
+It’s located in Phan Viet and is called Van Thuy Thu.
+The temple has the bones of at least 100 whales that were collected over the last two centuries.8 Needless to say, the Vietnamese do not hunt whales.
 Some historians surmise that the Vietnamese’s spiritual views on whales date back to a 4th century Buddhist story, which you can read about next.

 Whale Meaning in Buddhism

 According to one Buddhist story, a long time ago there was a terrible tempest raging in the South China Sea.
-The storm was so powerful that many animals and fisherman were at risk of dying.
+The storm was so powerful that many animals and fishermen were at risk of dying.
 Viewing the storm from a lotus flower, Bodhisattva Avalokiteshvara, the lord of mercy and compassion, took pity on the people and animals.

 So, Avalokiteshvara removed his cassock and tore it into multiple pieces.
 He then threw the scraps into the sea.
 At Avalokiteshvara’s command, each piece of fabric transformed into a whale.

 As the embodiment of himself, Avalokiteshvara knew the whales would rescue the people and other creatures who faced death in the storm.
 However, even the whales struggled in the huge waves and powerful currents.
-So, Avalokiteshvara made the whales larger so they could withstand the power of the storm and rescue the people and animals.
+So, Avalokiteshvara made the whales larger so they could withstand the power of the storm and rescue the people and animals.9

 The Japanese Shinto deity Ebisu is sometimes associated with whales.
 He is the god of fishing and trade.
 According to Japanese legends, Ebisu was the son of the creator god and goddess, Izanami and Izanagi.
-However, he was born without bones, so they threw him into the sea where he gained power and became a deity with special powers.
+However, he was born without bones, so they threw him into the sea where he gained power and became a deity with special powers.10

 China has a number of sea deities, two of whom in particular are associated with whales.
 To begin, there is Yu-Kiang, who is described as a whale- or sea dragon-like creature with the hands, arms, legs, and feet of a human.
 If angered, like the leviathan in the Bible, Yu-Kiang would cause severe storms at sea and high waves.
-However, the sea creature could also be a benevolent protector of ships.
+However, the sea creature could also be a benevolent protector of ships.12

 Whale Meaning in the Bible